Canon RP vs SX420

 It is notable that the RP has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The RP is a recent model that features in the current product line-up of Canon.
 In contrast, the SX420 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the RP and SX420 can be found, respectively, in the Canon RP Manual (free pdf) or the online Canon SX420 Manual.

 So what is the bottom line?
 Is the Canon RP better than the Canon SX420 or vice versa?
 The listing below highlights the relative strengths of the two models.